3.12 Ethical Access

 3.0 Ethical Access for Recruitment of Subjects

-For the purposes of this policy, the recruitment of subjects requires two distinct activities, each of which must respect the privacy of patients: (1) obtainment of information about the patient which leads the investigator to believe or conclude that the patient is eligible for the research, and (2) subsequent approach to the patient to explain the research and obtain his/her consent to participate.
+For the purposes of this policy, the recruitment of subjects requires two distinct activities, each of which must respect the privacy of potential subjects: (1) obtainment of information about the potential subject which leads the investigator to believe or conclude that the person is eligible for the research, and (2) subsequent approach to the person to explain the research and obtain their consent to participate.

 -

 3.1.
-The obtainment of information about the patient which leads the investigator to believe or conclude that the patient is eligible for the research must occur in a manner that does not represent an invasion of his/her privacy.
-That is, the investigator must have ethical access to clinical information about the patient.
+The obtainment of information about the potential subject which leads the investigator to believe or conclude that the person is eligible for the research must occur in a manner that does not represent an invasion of their privacy.
+That is, the investigator must have ethical access to clinical information about the person.

 - 3.1.1.
-Ethical access, in this context, may occur in one of three ways:
+Ethical access, in this context, may occur in one or more of three ways:

 -